Angel-Castro-RC/Final_NLP/README.md

 2 https://github.com/Angel-Castro-RC/Final_NLP/blob/main/F4_2_WordSenseDisambiguation.ipynb

-For this F4-2 Fortnite I just ran all of the code
+For this F4-2 Fortnite, I just ran all of the code

 3 https://github.com/Angel-Castro-RC/Final_NLP/blob/main/F4_3_ContextFreeGrammars.ipynb

-This Fortnite F4-3 i ran all of the code and also did the applied exploration
+For this Fortnite F4-3, i ran all of the code and also did the applied exploration

 ---